-What is the difference between holding shares as a stockholder of record and as a beneficial owner?
+What is the difference between holding shares as a stockholder of record and as a beneficial

 Stockholder of Record.
 If your shares are registered directly in your name with our transfer agent, Computershare, you are considered, with respect to those shares, the "stockholder of record."
-The Proxy Statement, Annual Report and proxy card have been sent directly to you by Incyte.
+This Proxy Statement, our Annual Report and the proxy card have been sent directly to you by Incyte.

 Beneficial Owner.
-If your shares are held in a stock brokerage account or by a bank or other nominee, you are considered the "beneficial owner" of shares held in street name.
-The Proxy Statement and Annual Report have been forwarded to you by your broker, bank or nominee who is considered, with respect to those shares, the stockholder of record.
-As the beneficial owner, you have the right to direct your broker, bank or nominee how to vote your shares by using the voting instruction form provided by your broker, bank or nominee.
+If your shares are held in a stock brokerage account or by a broker, bank or other nominee, you are considered the "beneficial owner" of shares held in street name.
+This Proxy Statement and our Annual Report have been forwarded to you by your broker, bank or other nominee who is considered, with respect to those shares, the stockholder of record.
+As the beneficial owner, you have the right to direct your broker, bank or other nominee how to vote your shares by using the voting instruction form provided by your broker, bank or other nominee.